Have you ever seen the ocean light up in neon colors? Well, expect to see it happen in North Carolina. - NewsBreak

 “If there is a huge algal bloom like after a rain when there’s lots more iron in the water and things like that or you have a big algal bloom, it can be spectacular,” said Dr. Rittschof.

 The light is also not just transmitted from microorganisms, it can be from animals too that are larger in size.
-For example, Parchment Tube Worms that can be found in the Outer Banks also bioluminesce when they are touched or disrupted.
+For example, Parchment Tube Worms that can be found in the Outer Banks also become bioluminescent when they are touched or disrupted.

 It is not widely known if bioluminescence has a purpose but Dr. Rittschof says it could be a way of the animals warning off predators or making themselves known.